Gerde's Folk City

 On January 26, 1960, Gerdes turned into a music venue called The Fifth Peg, in cooperation with Izzy Young, the director of the Folklore Center.
 The Fifth Peg's debut bill was gospel folk singer Brother John Sellars and Ed McCurdy, writer of the anti-war classic "Last Night I Had the Strangest Dream".
 Porco and Young had a falling-out, and on June 1, 1960, Gerdes Folk City was officially born, with a bill featuring folk singers Carolyn Hester and Logan English.
 Gerdes Folk City was soon booked by English and folk enthusiast Charlie Rothschild (who later became Judy Collins' long-time manager).

-Gerdes Folk City quickly emerged as one of the central music venues of the era, helping to launch the careers of several world-renowned musical acts, from Bob Dylan to Sonic Youth, and showcased numerous music styles from folk to alternative rock.
-It became one of the most influential American music clubs before finally losing its lease in 1987.
+Gerdes Folk City quickly emerged as one of the central music venues of the era, helping to launch the careers of several musical acts, from Bob Dylan to Sonic Youth, and showcased numerous music styles from folk to alternative rock.
+In July 1963, owner Mike Porco was interviewed during a live Gerdes Folk City music set by the Folk Music Worldwide radio show, Porco noting that he'd seen musicians who had played at his club appear later on the Hootenanny TV series, and that Joan Baez, The Clancy Brothers, and John Lee Hooker were his favorites.

+Gerdes Folk City became one of the most influential American music clubs before finally losing its lease in 1987.
 "Rolling Stone Book of Lists" called Folk City one of the three top music venues in the world, along with The Cavern and CBGB.